 Data from bookies

-In the ‘Data from bookies’ sheet, you can find all data that was in our Excel file in previous weeks, like clean sheets probabilities, goals probabilities and predicted total points calculated from bookies odds, as well as our new feature – expected points for assists based on our new model.
+In the ‘Data from bookies’ sheet, you can find all data that was in our Excel file last season, like clean sheets probabilities, goals probabilities and predicted total points calculated from bookies odds, as well as our own feature – expected points for assists based on our model.

 ‘Your team’ guide